Shukoya/Shoko/ARCHITECTURE.md

 - New Input behavior: add `Domain::Commands` and map via `DomainCommandBridge`.
 - New Domain logic: implement a service; expose actions/selectors as needed.
 - New File format: implement a document parser and plug into `DocumentService`.
+  - DocumentService is created via the DI `:document_service_factory` per book (no container creation inside the service).

 ## Performance Considerations